Cage-free eggs are out, pastured ones in as tastes change, again

 There are also incentives for farmers to make the switch.
 Producers can get higher, more-sustainable incomes and longer contracts by offering pastured eggs, industry executives said.
 Vital Farms says it has a long waiting list of farmers that want to supply the brand.

-Dan Arnsperger, president of Rogers, Arkansas-based free-range producer Happy Egg Co., said the company has 33 small farms in the U.S. and may add 15 to 20 next year.
-He estimates that 30 percent of shoppers are willing to pay the premium for free-range eggs because of animal-welfare concerns.

-In the past, "eggs suffered as a commodity where brands didn't matter," said Billy Roberts, a senior food and drink analyst at researcher Mintel.
+In the past, "eggs suffered as a commodity where brands didn't matter", said Billy Roberts, a senior food and drink analyst at researcher Mintel.
 "But in recent years, with more premium offerings, there's a market in consumers' mind for egg options."
+BLOOMBERG